1) When Does the Narcissist go No Contact?

 When the Narcissist starts ignoring you, blocking you, and leaving for a couple of weeks at the time (or more), it’s his/her way of forcing you to comply and accept abusive behavior patterns.
 For instance, it usually happens when you point out unfairness, confront them about cheating, or express your displeasure at something they’ve said or done.
 The Silent treatment is a manipulative tool the Narcissist uses when the relationship is ongoing.
 Further, they are usually grooming new supply during this time.

 If the Narcissist has found a new source of supply, they will discard you, but oftentimes, it isn’t a final discard.
 At this point, they might admit they’ve found someone new, or simply leave without explanation and may begin to block you from contacting them.
 However, this isn’t No Contact.
-It’s an act of rejection because they feel they can’t feed off of you anymore, have simply grown bored and need new stimulation, or feel icky and need to clean up the mess they created.
+It’s an act of rejection because they have simply grown bored and need new stimulation, or feel icky and need to clean up the mess they created, for example:

 It’s important to remember there’s nothing wrong with you.
 The Narcissist does whatever the voice in their head (ego) tells them to do.
 Think of them as a psychological serial killer.
 They really can’t control themselves.